fitrahmaulana/fitrahmaulana/README.md

 - **[Space Monitor](https://github.com/fitrahmaulana/space-monitor)**: A project that monitors and analyzes space-related data.
 It involves using advanced algorithms and real-time data processing to provide insights and visualizations.

+- **[0Class](https://github.com/fitrahmaulana/0Class)**: An innovative e-learning platform built with Laravel, designed to make online education more accessible and engaging.
+This platform offers a variety of tools for students and teachers to interact seamlessly and enhance the learning experience.

+- **[Electro Commerce](https://github.com/fitrahmaulana/electro-commerce)**: A robust e-commerce platform developed using Laravel.
+It provides a smooth shopping experience with features like product browsing, secure payment gateways, and user-friendly interfaces, making online shopping efficient and enjoyable.

 ### Education

 - **Syiah Kuala University**, Banda Aceh, Aceh, Indonesia